Upabjojr/sympy/docs/internals/hyperexpand.rst

 Details on the Hypergeometric Function Expansion
 ################################################

-This page describes how the function :func:`~diofant.simplify.hyperexpand.hyperexpand` and related code work.
+This page describes how the function :func:`~sympy.simplify.hyperexpand.hyperexpand` and related code work.
 For usage, see the documentation of the symplify module.

 Hypergeometric Function Expansion Algorithm